ayahamza1/MENABITs/index.md

 ---
 layout: page
-title: Public Database of GoE BIT PDFs and Verified Texts
+title: A Public Database of Egypt's BIT PDFs and Texts
 permalink: /
 ---

 Compiled by [Aya Hamza](https://www.linkedin.com/in/ayahamza) to advance transparency in international investment law.

 This index includes a database of 66 extracted and cleaned, 14 transcribed, and 32 [World Trade Institute](https://knowledge.uchicago.edu/record/14799?ln=en&v=pdf)-sourced translations of treaty texts, each with its source PDF.
 Use of text files or the [complete index](https://edit.wti.org/document/investment-treaty/search) must credit Aya Hamza as the original compiler and owner.

 Intended as a reference for lawyers, academics, policymakers, and investors.